How SSDs Help with Productivity for Businesses

 Save on software licenses

-By improving the performance of existing servers, you can use fewer servers, which means savings on annual database software licenses that often cost more than 25x the cost of the server per server per year.5 Solid state drives can cut license costs, and because they’re more energy efficient, SSDs reduce the need for cooling, which can result in additional savings.
+By improving the performance of existing servers, you can use fewer servers, which means savings on annual database software licenses that often cost more than 25x the cost of the server per year.5 Solid state drives can cut license costs, and because they’re more energy efficient, SSDs reduce the need for cooling, which can result in additional savings.

 1Performance level based on comparative benchmark scores of the Crucial BX100 SSD and the Western Digital® Caviar Blue™ WD10EZEX internal hard drive.
 Actual performance level may vary based on benchmark used and individual system configuration.
 Test setup: 1TB Crucial BX100 SSD and 1TB Western Digital Caviar Blue internal hard drive, both tested on an Intel® DZ87RL motherboard, Intel i7-4770K 3.50GHz processor, BIOS Rev. 0327, and Windows® 8 Pro 64-bit operating system using PCMark® Vantage HDD test suite.
 Results based on internal benchmark testing conducted December 2014.